aeeckhou/shallowHRD/README.md

 Finally, the file *cytoBand_adapted_fr_hg19.csv* (available in the repository) has to be downloaded.

-The R packages needed can be installed with the script *install_packages.R* (available in repository) and the command line :
+The R packages needed can be installed with the script *install_packages.R* (in repository) and the command line :

 ```
 /path/to/Rscript /path/to/install.packages.R